Skip to main content

 • Cortisol rhythm: 4-point salivary cortisol or DUTCH test if more detail is needed.

-• Sex hormones: estradiol, progesterone, total and free testosterone, SHBG, and DHEA-S, especially for women in perimenopause and men with sluggish recovery.
+• Sex hormones: estradiol, progesterone, total and free testosterone, SHBG, and DHEA-S, particularly for women in perimenopause and men with sluggish recovery.

 • Body composition: DEXA scan to separate fat from muscle, since the scale lies.